Selective and efficient quantum process tomography for non-trace preserving maps: a superconducting quantum processor implementation: Introduction

 All the protocols named above are designed to describe quantum processes that preserve the trace of the quantum input state but, in general, one has to deal with open quantum systems, where the evolution is not necessarily described by a trace-preserving quantum map.
 Even when the quantum process we intend to describe is, theoretically, a trace-preserving map, real-world quantum channels or devices have inherent losses.
 Thus, a generalization of the previous schemes to reconstruct non trace-preserving processes is required.
 As an example, in Ref.~\cite{Zheng2017}, we can observe the need to resort to QPT methods for non trace-preserving maps, to characterize quantum algorithms implemented in a four-qubit superconducting quantum processor.
 In other cases, the quantum algorithms are implemented in a probabilistic platform.
 This is the case of the Knill-Laflamme-Milburn linear-optic quantum computing scheme~\cite{Knill2001,Politi2009}, where the inherent probabilistic nature of the implementation makes the complete process, a non trace-preserving one \cite{Rahimi-Keshari2011,Shi2021}.

 In this work, we show that when some \textit{a priori} information about losses in a given channel is at hand, a generalization of the SEQPT protocols to reconstruct such a non trace-preserving channel, can be obtained.
 Additionally to a detailed description of the proposed scheme, that works for Hilbert spaces of arbitrary finite dimension, we test its validity by performing the experimental reconstruction of non trace-preserving quantum processes in dimensions $d=3$ and $d=6$, in the \texttt{ibmq\_lima} (a 5-qubit quantum processor) provided by IBM Quantum Services~\cite{ibmq}.
 To this end, we proposed an encoding that embeds the $d-$dimensional Hilbert space in the $n-$qubits based processor.
-Namely, we codified the quantum systems of dimension $d=3$ and $d=6$ (qudits) into a two-qubits (dimension $2^2=4$) or a three-qubits system (dimension $2^3=9$), respectively, using the remaining subspace to introduce a controlled loss.
-While there are several examples of quantum algorithms implemented in a qubit-based superconducting quantum processor \cite{Zambrano2020, Satyajit2018, Behera2019}, including quantum tomography schemes and a recent SEQPT implementation for trace-preserving maps \cite{Gaikwad2022}, we show that these platforms are also suitable to implement and validate quantum algorithms and tasks for \emph{qudits} of \emph{arbitrary dimensions}.
+Namely, we codified the quantum systems of dimension (qudits) for $d=3$ and $d=6$, into a two-qubits (dimension $2^2=4$) or a three-qubits system (dimension $2^3=9$), respectively, using the remaining subspace to introduce a controlled loss.
+While there are several examples of quantum algorithms implemented in a qubit-based superconducting quantum processor \cite{Zambrano2020, Satyajit2018, Behera2019}, including quantum tomography schemes and a recent SEQPT implementation for trace-preserving maps \cite{Gaikwad2022}, we show that these platforms are also suitable to implement and validate quantum algorithms and tasks for {\it qudits} of {\it arbitrary dimensions}.

 The paper is organized as follows.
-In Section \ref{sec:formalism} we start by reviewing the standard formulation of the SEQTP (Subsection \ref{sec:standard_method}).
-In Subsection \ref{sec:seqpt-ntp}, we introduce the proposed generalization of the method when the process to be characterized does not preserve trace, extending it to arbitrary finite dimension in Subsection \ref{sec:seqpt-arb}.
+In Section \ref{sec:formalism} we start by reviewing the standard formulation of the SEQPT (Subsection \ref{sec:standard_method}).
+In Subsection \ref{sec:seqpt-ntp}, we introduce the proposed generalization of the method when the process to be characterized does not preserve trace.
 The details of our experimental implementation in an IBM quantum computer, for different quantum processes acting on systems of dimensions $d=3$ and $d=6$, are presented in Section \ref{sec:ibmq-exp}.
 In Section \ref{sec:resultsanddiscussion} we show and discuss the obtained results, and finally we conclude with the outstanding aspects of the work in Section \ref{sec:conclusions}.